ThriveCommunityChurch/Architecture/docs/website.md

 # Public Website (`thrive-fl.org`)

 The **public website** is the main marketing and information hub for Thrive.
-It's aimed at both regular attenders and first‑time visitors.
+It is aimed at both regular attenders and first-time visitors.

 ## What It Shows